 Farming equipment also has federal safety and environmental laws that apply to it.
 It’s illegal to modify or tamper with settings that would alter the emissions or safety standards.

-But in recent years, some state legislatures have begun considering “Right to Repair” laws that would jeopardize the safety and sustainability regulations governing modern farm equipment.
-Special interest groups have pushed for overly-broad proposals that would raise the possibility of giving unauthorized access to the software code that manufacturers develop as part of their machinery.
+In recent years, some state legislatures have considered “Right to Repair” laws that would jeopardize the safety and sustainability regulations governing modern farm equipment.
+Farmers and ranchers have the ability to perform the vast majority of repairs on their equipment unless it impacts federally mandated safety or emissions regulations.
+But special interest groups have pushed for overly broad proposals that would raise the possibility of giving unauthorized access to the software code that manufacturers develop as part of their machinery.

 Our industry is committed to empowering farmers, ranchers, and other end users with the tools necessary to make repairs to their equipment.

 That’s why members of the Association of Equipment Manufacturers (AEM) and the Equipment Dealers Association (EDA) board of directors have agreed to make a series of diagnostic and repair tools available to owners of tractors and combines by January 1, 2021.While farm equipment manufacturers often compete against one another, the industry has made a commitment to provide a comprehensive toolkit of service tools available to help end users perform service and maintenance on their machinery.
 A number of manufacturers of farm equipment already make a number of these tools available.
 Read more about our Statement of Principles.

 Overly broad "Right to Repair" laws carry serious risks:

 Safety: Allowing access to source code would risk allowing a user to override safety features required as part of modern farm equipment.

 Sustainability: Farm equipment must comply with environmental and emissions standards, which could be jeopardized by granting access to source code.